 - Generally, a person is prohibited from driving them on a state trunk line highway, except to brief cross it while driving the operating one on a street of a village, city, or township.
 (MCL 257.657a(8)) Although the Michigan Department of Transportation may allow them to be driven on state trunk line highways under certain, limited conditions, they are never permitted to drive on a state trunk line highway that is also “an interstate highway.”
 (MCL 257.657a(9) and (10))

-- If a path that is “adjacent to a highway or street” has been provided, then golf carts can be required to be driven on the path instead of the road.
+- If “a usable and designated path for golf carts is provided adjacent to a highway or street,” then golf carts can be required to be driven on the “path for golf carts” instead of the road.
 (MCL 257.657a(12))

 - They are prohibited from “pass[ing] between lines of traffic” or lane-splitting.
 (MCL 257.657a(13))